I Tried a Hangover-Free Beer That Actually Worked

 When I drink alcohol, I wake up like a dried sponge the next day.
 I've tried everything—abstinence excluded—but nothing helps.

 When I drink alcohol, I wake up like a dried sponge the next day.
-It doesn't matter whether I drink a litre of tequila or two glasses of wine on a terrace: I wake up with horrible headache.
+It doesn't matter whether I drink a liter of tequila or two glasses of wine on a terrace: I wake up with horrible headache.
 I've tried everything—abstinence excluded—but nothing helps.

 That's why I was delighted to hear that brewery De Prael in Amsterdam recently added anti-hangover beer to its the menu.
 Could this be my solution?